Frequently Asked Questions about Total University Withdrawal

 Will I receive a refund?

-The percentage of tuition and fees that are forfeited are listed, by withdrawal period, on the Office of the Bursar’s website.
+The percentage of tuition and fees that are forfeited are listed, by withdrawal period, on the Office of Student Billing’s website.

 Will I be able to take classes at IUP in the future?